My core theology is that God exists, and that he is Good.

 I know that God Is.

 Building on my conviction of his existence, I began exploring his nature.

 By definition, God is a (the) creator.
 It is not plausible to me that God would be irrational.
 To create and destroy on a whim is not rational, leading me to certainty that his actions are fully intentional.
 A rational, intentional God is not congruent with a God who would act in bad faith, or by half measures.

 Therefore: given a rational God - a creator, I can extrapolate that he creates with only good intent.

 So, assuming a rational, prime mover, what would such a being intend toward it’s creation?
 Not harm.
 Not destruction.
 Not senseless pain.

 Then what?
 I can only reasonably conclude that a complete, sovereign God would intend good, and would act to effect good.

 Because of this progression of thought, I have come to complete conviction, that God is Good.

-As the reality of this began sinking in to my being, I felt hope rise up in me, and more than hope - love.
+As the reality of this sinks in to my being, I have hope in me, and more than hope - love.
 Love for God who is unmoved by my doubt.
 Love for God who first loved me, and every person.